judith435/OOP-with-PHP/README.md

 - Each class should have a constructor
 - Write `get` and `set` functions if you want to change/read data.
 - You can write your own functions if you want, they must be `private`.
-- Each class/interface should have it's own file.
+- Each class/interface should have it's own file (You don't must, but this is a best practice).
 ### What to do
 1. Please create a new interface called `IElectronicPart` with the following signatures:
     * `getSpecs()`